Matiur Rahman (Bir Sreshtho)

-Flight Lieutenant Matiur Rahman, Bir Sreshtho (29 October 1941 – 20 August 1971) was a Bengali fighter pilot in the Pakistan Air Force (PAF) from East Pakistan (now Bangladesh) and a recipient of Bir Sreshtho, Bangladesh's highest military award for his actions during the Bangladesh War of Independence.
+Flight Lieutenant Matiur Rahman, Bir Sreshtho (29 October 1941 – 20 August 1971) was a Bengali fighter pilot in the Pakistan Air Force (PAF) from East Pakistan (now Bangladesh) and a recipient of Bir Sreshtho, Bangladesh's highest military award, for his actions during the Bangladesh War of Independence.

-He attempted to escape from West Pakistan and join the Bangladesh War of Independence in then East Pakistan by hijacking a Lockheed T-33 aircraft being flown by a 20-year-old newly commissioned Pilot Officer Rashid Minhas, who was conducting his second solo flight.
-Rahman stopped the aircraft on the runway, climbed into the cockpit and steered the aircraft toward the Indian border, but Minhas soon realized his intentions and fought against him through the mechanically linked controls.
+He attempted to escape from West Pakistan and join the Bangladesh War of Independence in then East Pakistan by hijacking a Lockheed T-33 aircraft being flown by a 20-year-old newly commissioned pilot officer, Rashid Minhas, who was conducting his second solo flight.
+Rahman stopped the aircraft on the runway, climbed into the cockpit, and steered the aircraft toward the Indian border, but Minhas soon realized his intentions and fought against him through the mechanically linked controls.
 Minhas then released the canopy, and since he was not properly strapped in, Rahman was sucked out of the cockpit.
-Minhas then tried to recover the plane but it crashed since it was flying too low, killing him as well.
+Minhas then tried to recover the plane, but it crashed since it was flying too low, killing him as well.
 For his efforts, Minhas was given Pakistan's highest military award, the Nishan-e-Haider, becoming the first and only officer from the PAF and also the youngest member of the armed forces to receive the honour.
 For his support to the state of Bangladesh, Rahman was decorated by Bangladesh with the Bir Sreshtho award.

 Early life

+Matiur Rahman was born on 29 October 1941 in the maternal house of Mubarak Laus.
+His original home is in Ramnagar village, Musapur Union of Raipura Upazila, Narsingdi.

 Matiur Rahman completed his primary education at Dhaka Collegiate School.
 After that, he was admitted into Pakistan Air Force School Sargodha in West Pakistan.
 On 15 August 1961, he joined the Pakistan Air Force Academy (then Pakistan Air Force College) at Risalpur.
 On 22 June 1963, Matiur Rahman was commissioned as a pilot officer from the 36th GD(P) Course and was posted at No. 2 Squadron of Mauripur Air Base (now Masroor) at Karachi in West Pakistan.
-After that, he successfully completed the Jet Conversion Training on T-33 jet trainers in that base.
-He successfully passed the course with a mark of 75.66% and was earmarked for Fighter Conversion Training.
-Fighter Conversion Training took place in F-86 Sabre Jets, this course he passed with a mark of 81%.
+After that, he successfully completed the jet conversion training on T-33 jet trainers at that base.
+He successfully passed the course with a mark of 75.66% and was earmarked for fighter conversion training.
+Fighter conversion training took place in F-86 Sabre Jets; he passed with a mark of 81%.
 He was posted in Peshawar (in No. 19 Squadron) due to his result in the Fighter Conversion Course.